SpaceMonkey-MH/Unnamed_Project/Notes.md

 ## - __2024/09/05:__
 	Making a new enemy type, static but shooting projectiles.
-I'm not sure if I should create a new superclass for the attacks, extended by a class for each type of attack, to avoid boilerplate, or a separate class for each attack, which is simpler, but does boilerplate, or just a single class for the entire stuff, which is simple, without boilerplate, but ugly and potentially heavy.
+I'm not sure if I should create a new superclass for the attacks, extended by a class for each type of attack, to avoid boilerplate, or a separate class for each attack, which is simpler, but has boilerplate, or just a single class for the entire stuff, which is simple, without boilerplate, but ugly and potentially heavy.

+## - 2024/09/08:__
+	About the issue of above, I'm going for the superclass thing, but I think I'll use the current AttackState as a basis, which should prove easier, but also with useless code for some attacks.